 Thiruvananthapuram Kerala, India Travel Guide

-Kovalam is not merely a group of beaches; it is a place where ancient wellness traditions meet modern relaxation, where fresh seafood sizzles alongside spicy curries, and in what place every sunset paints a masterpiece over the Arabian Sea.
+Kovalam is not merely a collection of beaches; it is a spot where ancient wellness traditions meet modern relaxation, where fresh seafood sizzles alongside spicy curries, and where every sunset paints a masterpiece over the Arabian Sea.

 Kovalam is celebrated for its distinctive crescent-shaped beaches, each with an unique character.